joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6463749/2025/06/30/wimbledon-tennis-recap-day-one/

 **Juniper Fire Spreads in County East of Los Angeles**\
-`The blaze began on Monday morning and swiftly burned more than 600 acres in Riverside County, Calif., prompting evacuation order in the area, the authorities said.`\
+`The blaze began on Monday morning and swiftly burned more than 600 acres in Riverside County, Calif., prompting an evacuation order in the area, the authorities said.`\
 https://nytimes.com/video/us/100000010260113/juniper-fire-california.html

 **How the Brooklyn Bridge Ship Disaster Unfolded**\